Curriculum Learning: A Survey: Applications of Curriculum Learning

-Zhou et al.~\cite{zhou2018deep} propose a self-paced approach for alleviating the problem of noise in a person re-identification task.
+Zhou et al.~\citeyearpar{zhou2018deep} propose a self-paced approach for alleviating the problem of noise in a person re-identification task.
 Their algorithm contains two main components: a self-paced constraint and a symmetric regularization.
-The easy to hard self-paced methodology is enforced using a soft polynomial regularization term taking into consideration the loss and the age of the model.
-The symmetric regularizer is applied to jointly minimize the intra-class distance and maximize the inter-class distance for each training sample.
+The easy-to-hard self-paced methodology is enforced using a soft polynomial regularization term taking into consideration the loss and the age of the model.
+The symmetric regularizer is applied to minimize the intra-class distance while also maximizing the inter-class distance for each training sample.

-Wang et al.~\cite{wang2019dynamic} introduce the Dynamic Curriculum Learning framework for imbalanced data learning which is composed of two-level curriculum schedulers.
-The sampling scheduler aims to find the most meaningful samples in one batch to train the model dynamically from imbalanced to balanced and from easy to hard.
-The loss scheduler controls the learning weights between the classification loss and the metric learning loss.
-An example is considered easy if it is correctly predicted.
-The evaluation on two attribute analysis data sets shows the superiority of the approach over conventional training.
+Duan et al.~\citeyearpar{DBLP:conf/eccv/DuanZ0YNG20} introduce a curriculum approach for learning a continuous Signed Distance Function on shapes.
+They develop their easy-to-hard strategy based on two criteria: surface accuracy and sample difficulty.
+The surface accuracy is computed using stringency in supervising, with ground truth, while the sample difficulty considers points with incorrect sign estimations as hard.
+Their method is built to first learn to reconstruct coarse shapes, then focus on more complex local details.

-Ghasedi et al.~\cite{ghasedi2019balanced} propose a clustering framework consisting of three networks: a discriminator, a generator and a clusterer.
+Ghasedi et al.~\citeyearpar{Ghasedi-CVPR-2019} propose a clustering framework consisting of three networks: a discriminator, a generator and a clusterer.
 They use an adversarial approach to synthesize realistic samples, then learn the inverse mapping of the real examples to the discriminative embedding space.
 To ensure an easy-to-hard training protocol they employ a self-paced learning methodology, while also taking into consideration the diversity of the samples.
-Beside the standard computation of the difficulty based on the current loss, they use a lasso regularization to ensure the diversity and prevent learning only from the easy examples in certain clusters.
+Besides the standard computation of the difficulty based on the current loss, they use a lasso regularization to ensure diversity and prevent learning only from the easy examples in certain clusters.

-Duan et al.~\cite{DBLP:conf/eccv/DuanZ0YNG20} introduce a curriculum approach for learning continuous Signed Distance Function on shapes.
-They develop their easy-to-hard strategy based on two criteria: surface accuracy and sample difficulty.
-The surface accuracy is computed using stringency in supervising, with ground truth, while the sample difficulty considers points with incorrect sign estimations as hard.
-Their method is built to firstly learn to reconstruct coarse shapes, then changing its focus on more complex local details.

-\subsection{Natural Language Processing}
+\subsection{Natural language processing}